During this challenging time, we will do our best to keep the community updated about our libraries through this guide.

-Yes, the libraries are open as of October 21, 2020 and current students, faculty and staff with current YU IDs will have access to YU on-site collections.
-Grab & Go services will continue during this time at the Beren and Wilf campuses.
+Yes, the libraries are open and current students, faculty and staff with current YU IDs will have access to YU on-site collections.

 My book is overdue.
 What should I do?

 Books can be renewed online.
-As of October 21, 2020 the libraries will be open for services including renewals and returns.
+The libraries are open for services, including book returns and renewals.

 I don’t think the libraries have an article or a book that I am looking for.
 Can I get it from another institution?